- What is Data Science?

 Relationship between Data Science, Artificial Intelligence and Machine Learning

-Artificial Intelligence, much like data science is a wide field of applications, systems and more that aim at replicating human intelligence through machines.
+Artificial Intelligence and data science are a wide field of applications, systems and more that aim at replicating human intelligence through machines.
 Artificial Intelligence represents an action planned feedback of perception.

 Perception > Planning > Action > Feedback of Perception